courtiol/rangeRinPA/README.md

 status](https://www.r-pkg.org/badges/version/rangeR)](https://CRAN.R-project.org/package=rangeR)
 <!-- badges: end -->

-The goal of rangeR is to provide data about the total number of people working in Protected Areas (PAs) on the planet, as well as identifying what contributes to variation in the workforce between PAs.
+The goal of rangeRinPA is to provide data about the total number of people working in Protected Areas (PAs) on the planet, as well as identifying what contributes to variation in the workforce between PAs.

+Note: this package was previously called rangeR but we changed the name since rangeRinPA is now using another package called ranger (to run random forests) with which it conflicted due to the similar name.

 ## Installation

 ### Option 1

-You can install the development version of rangeR from [GitHub](https://github.com/) by clicking on the green button above with the label **“Code”** and then on **Download ZIP** (do not unzip it!).
+You can install the development version of rangeRinPA from [GitHub](https://github.com/) by clicking on the green button above with the label **“Code”** and then on **Download ZIP** (do not unzip it!).